orlando1409/node-password-encryption-demo/README.md

 # node-password-encryption-demo

-Proof of concept to encrypt user passwords on a Mongo database>
+Proof of concept to encrypt user passwords on a Mongo Database
 - Operating system: Windows 10

 # Steps